top of page

 I can't say that I ever went hungry, but I know that we got commodities or "government" cheese and peanut butter, and food stamps somewhere around that time, and I know that we ate a lot of Maruchan ramen noodles.
 Now, to be honest, those are still comfort food to me today, although I dress them up a bit more.

-I never knew back then how tough things were for Momma, but looking back now I see the signs, and I can feel the tightness in my chest from the s
+I never knew back then how tough things were for Momma, but looking back now I see the signs, and I can feel the tightness in my chest from the stress she must have constantly felt.

-.
+I look at my daughter, 14 now, and feel blessed to have never had to feel that same worry (there have been plenty others but thankfully not that one in particular).
 I look at her as she plows down a steak or hamburger, and know that I am so fortunate not to have to wonder if she's hungry when she goes to bed - because if she is, that's her own damn fault because we've got plenty.

 I don't remember going on a single field trip as a kid when my Momma didn't pack two lunches for me.
 I always thought it was so crazy to have to carry two lunches, but she explained to me that the chances of a kid in my class forgetting their lunch, or not having enough money to bring one were pretty high, and she didn't want anybody goin' hungry.
 FYI, there were multiple times I shared that second lunch.